 Home remodeling projects offer a dizzying array of choices for the Houston area homeowner.
 For instance, if you’re upgrading or installing safety equipment in your home, you can choose between a hard-wired or wireless system for your smoke and CO2 detector installation.
 Each option comes with its own set of pros and cons.
 Let’s examine both and see which one’s best for your home.

-Wired Smoke and CO2 Detector Installation
+Wired Smoke Detector Installation

 In a wired installation, the system is typically powered by home AC electricity.
 Each component of the system is connected to the same power source and functionally interconnected to all other components.
 There are several advantages to this type of installation: A hard-wired system with a battery backup will continue working even if power is lost, and there is no need to remember to replace individual batteries in each detector, since everything is wired to a single power source.